My Quiet Kitchen

 • 3.14 x 5.5 x 5.5 = 95

-This recipe is for an 11 inch pan, but let's say you want to scale down for an 8 inch pan (you might be surprised how much smaller it is):
+But let's say you want to scale the recipe for an 8-inch round pan (you might be surprised how much smaller it is):

 • 3.14 x 4 x 4 = 50

-As you can see, the surface area of the 8 inch pan is basically half that of the 11 inch pan, which makes it easy to calculate the ingredient amounts.
+As you can see, the surface area of the 8-inch pan is essentially half that of the 11-inch pan, which makes it easy to calculate the ingredient amounts.
 But let's continue to work through the math because it won't always be so straight forward.

 Next, divide the area of the larger pan (95) by the area of the smaller one (50), and you get 1.9.
 Now, divide the amount of each ingredient by 1.9, and you'll see that you'd need to cut these amounts in half to make this recipe for an 8 inch pan.